alexlafroscia/alexlafroscia.com/src/routes/(with-site-nav)/tech/2025/making-a-custom-obsidian-bases-view/+page.md

 }
 ```

-With these additions in place, the `data` property of our Bases view now serves as the event source for the FullCalendar component.
+With these additions in place, the `data` property of our Bases view now serves as the event source for the FullCalendar component!

+![Bases results displayed as calendar events]({assetPath}/displaying-events-on-the-calendar.png)

 The calendar will automatically reflect any changes to the underlying data in real time as well; you can test this out by applying an additional filter to the base, which will be immediately reflected in the visible calendar events.

-![Bases results displayed as calendar events]({assetPath}/displaying-events-on-the-calendar.png)

 ### Opening Notes from the Calendar